KiDS-WL/MICE2_mocks/README.md

     `disk_length`, `disk_axis_ratio`
 FROM micecatv2_0_view WHERE `dec_gal` <= 30 AND `ra_gal` >= 30 AND `ra_gal` <= 60
 ```
+correspondingly and make use of the fact that MICE2 comes by default with all
+DES model magnitudes.

 This selection uses the most complete patch of MICE (`30 <= RA <= 60` and
 `0 <= DEC <= 30`).
 Some of these columns are only needed to additionaly select
 spectoscopic samples.